heroku/django-heroku/README.rst

 Disabling Functionality
 ///////////////////////

-``configure()`` also accepts keyword arguments that can be passed ``False`` as a value, which will disable automatic configuration for their specific areas of responsibility:
+``settings()`` also accepts keyword arguments that can be passed ``False`` as a value, which will disable automatic configuration for their specific areas of responsibility:

 - ``databases``
 - ``test_runner``